adjust/adobe_air_sdk/README.md

 Adjust.trackEvent(adjustEvent);
 ```

-In that case we would track the event and send a request to:
+In this case we would track the event and send a request to:

 ```
 http://www.adjust.com/callback?key=value&foo=bar